kartoFlane/superluminal2/skels/common/readme_changelog.txt

 - Fixed shift-dragging the ship origin
 - Fixed a bug with messed up numbering when reordering game objects via ShipOverview, and then adding new objects of the same type
+- Added support for Mac's Command key in hotkeys (untested)
+- Fixed application name on Mac

 2.0.3a beta:
 - Fixed a bug that would cause the editor to crash when you tried to open the editor without